roqua/autovar/README.md

 The `include_squared_trend` argument determines whether the square of the trend is included if the trend is included for a model.
 The trend variable is specified using the `order_by` function.

 The `normalize_data` argument determines whether the endogenous variables should be normalized.

+The `include_lag_zero` argument determines whether models at lag order 0 are should be considered.
+These are models at lag 1 with all lag-1 parameters in all equations constrained.

 #### Results